deepak-mane/mycpp/my-qt/README.md

     Running your first console application and understanding the main function Streams that help you write and read data from your C++ applications Variables and Data Types
-    Basic C++ Operators and Control flow where among other things you learn about if clauses and loops Build an app to guess numbers and put together the concepts learned so far C++ Functions
+    Basic C++ Operators and Control flow ,if clauses and loops Build an app to guess numbers and put together the concepts learned so far C++ Functions
     C++ classes